PhD in Civil and Environmental Engineering

 Current position: Assistant Professor of Chemical Engineering at COMSATS Institute of Information Technology, Pakistan

-In 2015 Naim was awarded a Green Talent.
-The jury was impressed by his research, which can contribute to sustainable energy production as well as water and wastewater treatment around the world.
-As a part of his award, he carried out research as a visiting scholar at the University of Leipzig, Germany, in 2016.
 Naim has been the recipient of numerous scholarships and awards throughout his academic career.
-He received scholarships from the Higher Education Commission of Pakistan, the Ministry of Science and Technology, Korea, Myongji University, and Korea’s Advanced Institute of Science and Technology (KAIST).
-He was also selected for a PhD fellowship, Erasmus Mundus (ETECOS3) at UNESCO-IHE, The Netherlands.
+He received scholarships from the Higher Education Commission of Pakistan, the Ministry of Science and Technology, Republic of Korea, Myongji University, and Korea’s Advanced Institute of Science and Technology.
+He was also selected for a PhD fellowship, Erasmus Mundus (ETECOS3) at UNESCO-IHE, the Netherlands.

 CV as submitted for the Green Talents award (2015):